zubeyir/e1a5com/README.md

 Proposals, pull requests and issues are more than welcome, let's make the web a bit more beautiful and secure :wink:

-In case you want to say thank you by donating Bitcoins 1LHuKC9Em3KA5yoZaf7nngnNdf9K7s2gSi
+In case you want to say thank you by donating Bitcoins to all the contributors 1LHuKC9Em3KA5yoZaf7nngnNdf9K7s2gSi